MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Client_Confirmation:**

-    - Waiting to get **Client Confirmation** for process the Settlement **Payment** to Employee.
+    - In Case and Task Management, Retirement Process will move to Client Confirmation stage, Customer or User will Approve from Case and Task Management.

-    - Once the confirmation is complete then it will move to Payment stage.
+    -  Once Approved in Case Management, then it will moved to Payment Stage.

        - *In The action field is following to,*